 Instead of flipping back and forth between pages where the guidelines are, the answers are right next to the codes when a student takes the board exam.
 Students have stated the BHAT™ system gave them the confidence they needed to pass the exam.
 Another plus: the BHAT™ system helps coders in their day to day coding work after the exam as well!

 Until 2016, the technique was formerly referred to as “Bubble and Highlighting” or “Bubbling and Highlighting” by hundreds (and possibly thousands) of medical coders in the industry.
 Going forward, CCO will refer to this as the BHAT™ system or BHAT™ method.

-BHAT™ is explained inside the BHAT™ Cave.
-This special membership area is provided inside the CCO Club.
-Students that are currently enrolled in the following products will also have access to the BHAT™ Cave.
+The BHAT™ system is explained inside the BHAT™ Cave.
+This special membership area is part of the CCO Club.
+Students that are currently enrolled in the products listed below will also have access to the BHAT™ Cave since the CCO Club is included with their purchase.
 Once access expires to the products listed below, continued access can be purchased by joining the CCO Club.

 - (PBC) Physician Based Medical Coding Course for CPC® Prep

 - (FBC) Facility Based Medical Coding Course for COC® Prep

 - (RAC) Risk Adjustment / HCC Coding Course for CRC® Prep

 - (PBMA) Physician Based Medical Auditing Course for CPMA® Prep